Buckminster: History

 The village's name means 'the monastery church of Bucca'.

 Buckminster stands 500 feet above sea level, with no higher ground between the village and The Wash, on the east coast, 37 miles away.
 A beacon was built during the Anglo-Spanish War of the 16th century, as part of a chain of beacons stretching from the Lincolnshire coast.
 Repairs were ordered in 1625, after the countries returned to war, when a 24-hour watch had to be maintained.

 For most of its history Buckminster has been a small, agricultural village.
 Its character changed from the 1790s, when Sir William Manners decided to move to the village and built Buckminster Hall.
 Two large terraces were constructed between 1795 and 1820, known as Bull Row and Cow Row.
 These were let to tenants who worked across Sir William's estate in Leicestershire and Lincolnshire.
 Sir William's mother was Lady Louisa Talmash, who became the 7th Countess of Dysart in 1821, following the death of her brother.
 Sir William became the heir to the earldom, took the surname Talmash (later Tollemache) and the courtesy title Lord Huntingtower.
-His great grandson, the 9th earl of Dysart, who inherited in 1878, spent heavily on village improvements.
+His great-grandson, William Tollemache, 9th Earl of Dysart, who inherited in 1878, spent heavily on village improvements.
 These included the demolition of the Bull Row terrace and its replacement with higher-quality semi-detached family homes, the creation of reading rooms in 1886, which became Buckminster Institute in 1898 (the forerunner to the Village Hall), the restoration of St John the Baptist church and the building of a new village school.

 Land to the south and east of Buckminster village was quarried for ironstone between 1948 and 1968 on a rolling opencast basis, with the fields returned to agricultural use within a season.
 The result can be seen in the landscape, with the fields in the quarried area, including around the school, lying some 7 to 15 feet below the level of other roads.
 The reinstatement of the land encouraged a switch from pastoral to arable farming.

-An underground nuclear monitoring bunker opened in 1961.
+An underground Royal Observer Corps (ROC) nuclear monitoring post opened in 1961.
 It was decommissioned in 1991, and has subsequently been restored as a heritage site.

 The early 21st century has seen further changes, including the renovation of old buildings to create offices and the installation of fast broadband.

-Church and Mausoleum
+Church and mausoleum

 The village name suggests there may have been a minster church here, but no architectural or documentary evidence of one survives.
 The present Church of St John the Baptist, Buckminster was mostly built between 1250 and 1350, of limestone.
 Unusually, the tower and broach spire are above the eastern end of the south aisle.
 The exterior of the church is richly decorated with carvings, which include faces on the pinnacles and a carved frieze.
 Inside are carved corbels, and an unusual turret containing a newel-staircase at the south-east corner of the nave, which would have led to the rood loft, and still provides access to the bells.